gaffar-dulkadir/gaffar-dulkadir/README.md

 ---

-## 🧠 Hakkımda
+## 🧠 About Me

-🎓 Teknik bir üniversitede Olasılık ve İstatistik, Veri Bilimi, Veri Madenciliği ve C++ üzerine eğitim alıyorum.
+🎓 I’m studying Probability and Statistics, Data Science, Data Mining, and C++ at a technical university.
-💻 Yazılım geliştirici olarak veri analitiği, makine öğrenimi ve yazılım mühendisliği projeleri üzerinde çalışıyorum.
+💻 As a software developer, I work on data analytics, machine learning, and software engineering projects.
-🚀 Python ve C++ ile veri odaklı projeler geliştiriyor ve LangChain gibi yapay zeka araçlarıyla ilgileniyorum.
+🚀 I develop data-driven projects using Python and C++ while exploring AI tools like LangChain.
-🧠 Azure AI Prompt Flow, Selenium ve veri işleme süreçlerinde deneyimliyim.
+🧠 Experienced in Azure AI Prompt Flow, Selenium, and data processing pipelines.
-📊 Veri görselleştirme ve A3 boyutlu tasarımlar için Canva'yı aktif kullanıyorum.
+📊 Actively using Canva for data visualization and A3-sized design projects.
-🔍 Teknik problemlere yaratıcı çözümler bulmayı seviyorum ve sürekli öğrenmeye devam ediyorum.
+🔍 I enjoy solving technical problems creatively and continuously learning new technologies.

 ---